 Here is a script for calling journalists.
 Follow the steps and you will increase your chances of getting covered.

-- Call each journalist early - between 10 and 12.
+- Call each journalist early - between 9 and 12 - you will already have emailed your press release earlier.

 - This is YOUR NAME from COMPANY NAME - we have a news story out today.
 Do you have a couple of minutes?